Native American people and Mormonism: Table of massacres

+Massacres of LDS adherents by Native American people

 Mountain Meadows Massacre

-In 1857 LDS militiamen dressed up as Native Americans and recruited a smaller party of Southern Paiutes for a five-day siege on a wagon train of white pioneers travelling from Arkansas to California through Utah.
-The disguises were an attempt to shift blame for the aggression from white Mormon people onto the local Native Americans, and for many years after, the mass murder which became known as the Mountain Meadows Massacre was blamed on Paiute Indians.
+In 1857 LDS militiamen dressed up as Native Americans and recruited a smaller party of Southern Paiutes for a five-day siege on a wagon train of White pioneers travelling from Arkansas to California through Utah.
+The disguises were an attempt to shift blame for the aggression from White Mormon people onto the local Native Americans, and for many years after, the mass murder which became known as the Mountain Meadows Massacre was blamed on Paiute Indians.
 During the militia's first assault on the wagon train, the emigrants fought back, and a five-day siege ensued.
-Eventually, fear spread among the militia's leaders that some emigrants had caught sight of the white men, likely discerning the actual identity of a majority of the attackers.
+Eventually, fear spread among the militia's leaders that some emigrants had caught sight of the White men, likely discerning the actual identity of a majority of the attackers.
 As a result, militia commander William H. Dame ordered his forces to kill all the adults.
-120 men and women, and all their children over the age of seven were slaughtered and their bodies left unburied.
+120 men and women, and all their children ages seven and older were slaughtered and their bodies left unburied.
 The massacre almost pushed the US government into the Utah War with the LDS Church.